 Legal commentator Margaret Robertson has observed that lower courts that have addressed this issue have found that English-only laws can violate “(1) the free speech rights of government employees; (2) the free speech rights of legislators and elected government officials; (3) the free speech rights of the recipients; and (4) the First Amendment rights of non-English-speaking citizens to petition their government for redress of grievances” (2001: 1645–1646).

-In 1998 Arizona adopted a constitutional provision making English the state’s official language and requiring that “[t]his State and all political subdivisions of this State shall act in English and no other language.”
-Maria-Kelley Yniguez, an insurance claims adjustor for the Arizona Department of Administration, challenged this law as a violation of the free speech clause.
 Yniguez wanted to continue the practice of counseling her clients in Spanish or English, depending on their needs.
-Even though Yniguez subsequently transferred to a job in the private sector, the Ninth Circuit Court of Appeals affirmed a lower court judgment that the law was an overbroad infringement of the rights of both public officials and public employees.
-The Supreme Court, in a decision written by Ruth Bader Ginsburg, subsequently voided this ruling in the case of Arizonans for Official English and Robert D. Park v.
-Arizona (1997) on the grounds that Yniguez’s subsequent employment had made her case moot.
+Even though Yniguez subsequently transferred to a job in the private sector, the 9th U.S. Circuit Court of Appeals affirmed a lower court judgment that the law was an overbroad infringement of the rights of both public officials and public employees.

 Not satisfied with legislation at the state level, some members of Congress have proposed amendments to the Constitution that would make English the official language of the nation.
-Such an amendment would presumably trump existing First Amendment objections, but courts might still have considerable leeway in how they interpret it.Send Feedback on this article
+Such an amendment would presumably trump existing First Amendment objections, but courts might still have considerable leeway in how they interpreted it.Send Feedback on this article